Frequentist properties of Bayesian inequality tests: Introduction

-Although Bayesian and frequentist properties are fundamentally different, in many cases we can (approximately) achieve both.
-In other cases, the Bayesian and frequentist summaries of the data differ greatly, and practitioners must carefully consider which to prefer.
-We provide results on the role of null hypothesis ``shape'' in determining such differences.
-We hope to alert practitioners to situations prone to large differences and to foster understanding of why such differences are large.
+Although Bayesian and frequentist properties fundamentally differ, often we can (approximately) achieve both.
+In other cases, Bayesian and frequentist summaries of the data differ greatly.
+We characterize the role of null hypothesis ``shape'' in determining such differences.